Sicily Yacht Charters

 Explore the scenic beauty of Sicily on your luxury yacht charter in Italy

 During your next yacht charter stop in Sicily, explore the sites and areas listed below to experience the best the island has to offer.
-Everyone wishing for an unforgettable experience full of old Italian charm – Sicily is a fantastic destination for yacht charters.
+Some must-visit destinations on a Sicily yacht charter include:

 Milazzo is a town on the northern coast of Sicily, visible from afar due to an enormous citadel within its borders.
 Its “Borgo Antico,” or “Old Town,” and secluded, rocky coves paint a picture of historic and beautiful Sicily.
 One of the first Norman buildings on Sicily, the castle, along with the Sanctuary of St. Francesco from Paola, are the highlights of Milazzo.

 Once the largest city in the ancient world, today, Syracuse is a picture of Sicily’s timeless beauty.
 Dotted with fragrant citrus orchards, hidden Ancient Greek ruins, streets lined with cafes, and Baroque piazzas, this Medieval town still embraces life as it was 3,000 years prior.
 The city boasts a Greek and Roman amphitheater, the Tomb of Archimede, and the Temple of Zeus.

 Mount Etna looms over Sicily’s second-largest city, Catania, which makes this eastern city a must-visit for those wanting a closer look at the famous volcano.
 In Catania, visitors will find a smorgasbord of history and culture.
 The world-famous Cathedral of Catania is a sight to behold, and the nearby bustling fish market is an experience you won’t want to miss.